h-ng/AntiDDoS/README.md

 # AntiDDoS

-Original AntiDDoS changed for use is php-basic-cms (hngCMS)
+Original AntiDDoS changed for use is php-basic-cms (hngCMS), You can change options in config/config.php to change what this page says

 **Please Note**